• Ticket Fines and Penalties in Virginia

 Virginia Point System

-While demerit points remain your record for the two years following your citation date, convictions can stay on even longer.
+While demerit points remain your record for the 2 years following your citation date, convictions can stay on even longer.
 This depends on the severity of the violation.
 For more on this, consult our page titled Virginia Point System.

 VA Driver’s License Suspension, Revocation and Disqualification